JohnTorgerson/sql_challenge/README.md

 * `EmployeeSchemataERD.jpg` is a visualization of the ERD created on Quick DBD
 * `HistogramOfSalaries.png` is a histogram of all employees and how much they make broken into 25 bins
 * `AverageSalariesBar.png` is a bar chart showing the average salary by job title
+---

-* In folder `data` are 6 tables
+* In folder `data` are the following 6 tables
     1. `departments.csv` is a table of the Departments
-    2. `data` is a junction table between Departments and Employees
+    2. `dept_emp.csv` is a junction table between Departments and Employees
-    3. `data` is a junction table specific to Management
+    3. `dept_manager.csv` is a junction table specific to Management
-    4. `data` is a table of all Employees
+    4. `employees.csv` is a table of all Employees
-    5. `data` is a table of employees' Salaries
+    5. `salaries.csv` is a table of employees' Salaries
-    6. `data` is a table of employee job titles
+    6. `titles.csv` is a table of employee job titles

 ---

+### Observations:
+* Most frequently, employees make a starting salary of 40,000, and very few employees make more than 100,000.
+* The relationship is inverse.
+* Engineer, Asst Engineer, Senior Engineer have similar AVG Salaries, with Senior Engineers making the least of the group.
+Meanwhile Senior Staff as well as general Staff, both AVG nearly 12,000 more.
+Also, from our previous examples, there are an awful lot of women named Hercules B____, which seems improbable.
+* Either something is wrong, or this company data is fictional.

 ### Credits and Special Thanks

-Tom Lenzmeier for sharing a name concatenation
+* Tom Lenzmeier for sharing a name concatenation;
-Thanks to Sanoo Singh for inspiring me to practice subquery method
+* Thanks to Sanoo Singh for inspiring me to practice subquery method